WAH Program Review – Scam or a Legit Business Opportunity?

 She claims to have worked a regular day job until she discovered this loophole with which one can get paid for posting links—a sobbing story of a struggling mother who was fired from her only day job.

-It’s one of those systems which rehash the old content (testimonials & characters) and come up with new sales letters and get back to promotions.
+It’s one of those systems that rehashes the old content (testimonials and characters), creates new sales letters, and then returns to promotions.

 Here’s an instance where they used the exact same logo but mixed it up a little bit on the name:

-On a previous version of the system called WAH Edu, the product owner was again Bobbie, but the image was anything but identical as you can see in the image below.
+On a previous version of the system called WAH Edu, the product owner was again Bobbie, but the image was identical, as you can see in the image below.
 That’s a massive red flag if you ask us.

 Same name but a different image (stock photo, of course!)

-So, the exact sales letter copy (word-to-word), the same owner (Bobbie Robinson) but a different image?
+So, is the exact sales letter copy (word-to-word) the same owner (Bobbie Robinson) but a different image?
 It looks like those are purchased stock images bought from graphics stores.

 When you compare this and a handful of WAH Edu reviews, it’s not hard to spot the difference; it’s something a 10-year-old could spot on the first try.

-This is a tactic scammer often use to get sales for their so-called ‘money maker loophole’ after their old website is shut down (often because of DMCA & deceit/scamming innocent people).
+This is a tactic scammers often use to generate sales for their so-called ‘money maker loophole’ after their old website is shut down (often because of the DMCA and deceit/scamming innocent people).

 Sick and Tired of these SCAMS?
 Check out our #1 recommendation for making money online.